percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/virtualbox.md

 ### Start guest and get IP address from UI

+To start the guest and get the IP address from the UI:
+{.power-number}

 1. Select the *PMM Server* virtual machine in the list.
 2. Click *Start*.
 3. When the guest has booted, note the IP address in the guest console.

 ### Start guest and get IP address from CLI

+To start the guest and get the IP address from the CLI:

 1. Start the guest.